bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * detailed diagnosis (training only)
 * benign or malignant (training only, label to predict)
 * binarized version of target

+Additionally, there were "external" data that one could use from previous years of the competition) that had similar skin lesion images with slightly different tasks (e.g. image segmentation, classification with different labels etc.).
+This additional data added another roughly 60k images that one could possibly use.

 The competition in 2020 was hosted on Kaggle which contained a leaderboard of all submissions.
 Each team submitted a blind prediction on the given test set